Queen of Trumps

-Queen of Trumps (1832–1843) was a British thoroughbred racehorse and broodmare best known for winning the classic Oaks and St Leger Stakes in 1835, becoming the first horse to win both races.
-In a racing career which lasted from October 1834 until October 1836 she won ten of her eleven races.
+Queen of Trumps (1832–1843) was a British Thoroughbred racehorse and broodmare best known for winning the classic Oaks and St Leger Stakes in 1835, becoming the first horse to win both races.
+In a racing career that lasted from October 1834 until October 1836 she won ten of her eleven races.
 After being successful in her only race as a two-year-old, she defeated the 1000 Guineas winner Preserve in the Oaks on her three-year-old debut.
-Later that year she started favourite for the St Leger and won from a field which included Preserve and The Derby winner Mundig.
+Later that year she started as favourite for the St Leger, and won from a field that included Preserve and The Derby winner Mundig.
 Queen of Trumps sustained her only defeat a few days later when she was attacked by a dog in the closing stages of the Scarborough Stakes.
-She was retired to stud after winning all four of her races in 1836.
-Queen of Trumps died in 1843 at the age of eleven.
+She was retired to stud after winning all four of her races in 1836, and died in 1843 at the age of eleven.
 She was described by a contemporary writer as "certainly the most extraordinary mare these our days have seen".

 Background

-Queen of Trumps was a dark brown mare with a white blaze and three white socks bred by her owner Edward Lloyd-Mostyn.
+Queen of Trumps was a dark brown mare with a white blaze and three white socks, bred by her owner Edward Lloyd-Mostyn.
 She was sired by Velocipede, a highly regarded but injury-prone racehorse who also sired the Derby winner Amato and the 2000 Guineas winner Meteor.

 She was the sixth and probably the last foal produced by Mostyn's mare Princess Royal, a daughter of Castrel.
 Princess Royal was a successful racehorse, winning eight races in northern England as a three-year-old in 1821.
 Queen of Trumps was ridden in all of her races by Thomas "Tommy" Lye.